 The nineteenth century saw the first attempt to make utility a public morality with the development of utilitarianism, which at least was consistent with democracy in a way that autocracy could not be (see “Three Moral Systems”).
 And utilitarianism provided an opportunity to see public morality in a new way, as a private calculation of value which, when aggregated, might translate easily to a democratic process.
 And unlike the pragmatism that would grow from it, utilitarianism asked moral agents to delay preference until they could calculate the horizon of consequences that a choice might present to experience.
 At first, this was intended to affect all preferences.
 Persons were expected to calculate the amount of pleasure a choice would provide minus the pains that might accompany the pleasure in a “hedonistic calculus” that would advise each choice.
 When combined, legislatures might use a similar calculation for all citizens.
 The clumsiness of this method performed for thousands of preferences daily presaged the utter failure of utilitarianism as a generalized moral method, although it still has its adherents.
 Attempting to employ it very quickly reminded persons that this was much more trouble than it might be, that gratifying instantaneous desire would be quicker and only a little more hazardous to our ambitions than the more introspective and demanding utilitarian calculus.
 Enter Dewey at the turn of the twentieth century with a streamlined, high-speed version of utility suited to this new age of very rapid change.

-What Dewey — and the other proximate inventors of the method, the psychologist William James and the chemist-philosopher Charles Peirce — proposed and what Piaget, yet another psychologist, popularized in public schools was a kind of utilitarianism light.
+What Dewey — and the other proximate inventors of the method, the psychologist William James and the chemist-philosopher Charles Peirce, proposed and what Piaget, yet another psychologist, popularized in public schools was a kind of utilitarianism light.
 What makes an experience true, asked Dewey?
 Our involvement with reality is true for us only insofar as it facilitates our growth and development, when it opens other options to choice, and when it allows us to get what we want.
 Truth, he said, was “the cash value” of experience, merely a device you could use to secure what you desire.
 Such an elastic view of reality fully acknowledged and endorsed our proclivity to automate choice, not to oppose premature closure but to elevate it as a guiding principle, to make the most immediate use of a situation its criterion of value.
 After all, who can predict what changes will alter future consequences, and if these cannot be known, why slow down choosing?
 Why not speed it up to satisfy more desires?
 This new “science of social adaptation” permeated American primary and secondary schooling through newly established colleges of education and from there went on to dominate capitalist cultures everywhere (see “The Problem of Moral Pragmatism”).
-Rather than delay the preference of goodness until an experience is fully understood, pragmatism advised that we arrange our comprehension of experience so as to facilitate the goods we wish to procure in the moment, to color our subjective reality with the hues of our desire so as to satisfy them most conveniently.
+Rather than delay the preference of goodness until an experience is fully understood, pragmatism advised that we arrange our comprehension of experience so as to facilitate any possible goods of the moment that we might clutch, to color our subjective reality with the hues of our desire so as to satisfy them most conveniently.
 Pragmatism by definition sees life as too fluid and changeable to anticipate and consequences as constantly rejiggered to satisfy present desire.
-Whereas utilitarianism had benefited from the status of its champions as brilliant philosophers, its successor could boast of being the product of psychological science, verifying what it claimed to be the natural operations of the human mind while lacking all empirical knowledge of the brain.
+Whereas utilitarianism had benefited from the status of its champions as brilliant philosophers, its successor could boast of being the product of psychological science, indulging what it claimed to be the neurological structures of the human mind while lacking all empirical knowledge of the brain.

 While examining the interplay between desire and reality, I should also discuss a term related to but significantly different from pragmatism.
 Regardless of what we think of premature closure, there is one kind of response to reality in which we simply cannot avoid it.
 That area involves the proper employment of belief.
 This is a topic rife with confusion, for we have no clear understanding of the nature of belief, nor of how it differs from knowledge or opinion (see “Knowledge, Trust, and Belief”).
 To further confuse matters, we often see pragmatists refer to their desires as beliefs, and epistemologists sometimes define knowledge as justified, true belief.
 We don’t have to step into this epistemic morass now and can skirt terminological confusion by defining belief as judgment corrupted by desire.
 Whether you declare that you believe in divine providence or that you locked the car, you are conveying a mixture of private opinion and hope, partially derived from experience and partially from ignorance.
 If you knew, you would not have to believe, and if you believe in spite of what you knew or what you can know, you are indulging in a willful ignorance.
 We all know we are going to die, but we refuse to believe it in an act of self-indulgence.